 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

 Croatia Economic News

-The economy gained traction in the third quarter of 2017, supported by a surge in fixed investment and solid household spending, despite the uncertainty still surrounding the restructuring of Croatia’s largest private company, food giant Agrokor.
+The economy lost considerable steam in the fourth quarter of 2017, restrained by a softer increase in exports and weaker fixed investment growth, which was likely held back by the restructuring of Croatia’s largest private company, food giant Agrokor.